COVID-19 Updates: State of public health emergency declared.

 Consider how long it will be before your business will be generating enough revenue to offset expenses.

-In this example, most of the monthly expenses have been multiplied by 3 which in this case ensure the expenses are covered until the business generates sufficient revenue to cover costs.
+In this example, most of the monthly expenses have been multiplied by 3.
+In this case, this ensures the expenses are covered until the business generates sufficient revenue to cover costs.

 A spreadsheet can easily accommodate additional lines as required.
 You may wish to link (merge) them together to quickly make changes and updates.